Social Media Client Reporting for Agencies: Reports That Renew Retainers

 - End every report with “what’s next.”
 Forward-looking recommendations reframe the conversation from “was last month worth it?” to “I’m excited about what’s coming.”

-Why clients leave agencies.
+Why clients leave agencies they shouldn’t.

-What clients want in a report.
+What clients want when they open the report.

 Everything in the report should help them answer yes.
-Not through spin: through clarity.
+Not through spin — through clarity.

 Proof of work.